gm0re/geoloco/README.md

 Will generate in `public/countries` the geodata processed for countries bounds, and a `constants/countries/index.json` where will be listed the available countries.

+---
+## Have fun!

+Run the following command to get the game running
 ### `npm start`

 Runs the app in the development mode.\